Exploring $^3P_0$ Superfluid in Dilute Spin-Polarized Neutron Matter

 The strong magnetic field in magnetars may lead to non-trivial effects not yet to be revealed (e.g., appearances of spin-$3/2$ $\Delta$ baryons~\cite{PhysRevC.106.035801} and superheavy nuclei~\cite{sekizawa2023possible}).
-While magnetars may involve a strong magnetic field $B\sim 10^{15-18}$~G as studied in recent works, e,g., Refs.~\cite{PhysRevC.93.015802,PhysRevC.99.055811,PhysRevC.107.045806}, the resulting Zeeman shift $h=|\gamma_{\rm n} B|/2\lesssim 10$~MeV with the neutron gyromagnetic ratio $\gamma_{\rm n}=-1.2\times 10^{-17}$~MeV/G is small compared to the neutron Fermi energy $E_{\rm F}$ around $\rho=\rho_0$ where $E_{\rm F}=\frac{(3\pi^2\rho)^{2/3}}{2M}\simeq 60$~MeV (where $M=939$~MeV is the neutron mass)~\cite{sedrakian2019superfluidity}.
+Magnetars may involve a strong magnetic field $B\sim 10^{15-18}$~G as studied in recent works, e,g., Refs.~\cite{PhysRevC.99.055811,PhysRevC.107.045806,10.1093/mnras/stad1773}.
+In particular, the deformation of the magnetar observed via X-ray spectra indicates the existence of an extreme toroidal magnetic field $B_{\rm t}$~\cite{PhysRevLett.112.171102}, which is stronger than the dipole one $B_{\rm d}$ estimated from the spin-down luminosity.
+The resulting Zeeman shift $h=|\gamma_{\rm n} B|/2\lesssim 10$~MeV with the neutron gyromagnetic ratio $\gamma_{\rm n}=-1.2\times 10^{-17}$~MeV/G is small compared to the neutron Fermi energy $E_{\rm F}$ around $\rho=\rho_0$ where $E_{\rm F}=\frac{(3\pi^2\rho)^{2/3}}{2M}\simeq 60$~MeV (where $M=939$~MeV is the neutron mass)~\cite{sedrakian2019superfluidity}.
 This fact evinces that the $^1S_0$ neutron superfluid without the spin polarization should be dominant at subnuclear densities.
 However, it is not necessarily true in the dilute region where neutrons just started to drip from neutron-rich nuclei in the inner crust~\cite{PhysRevC.80.065801}.
 At a smaller density $\rho=10^{-3}\rho_0$ (near the neutron drip density), one obtains $E_{\rm F}\simeq 0.6$~MeV, which can be comparable with the Zeeman shift $h$.
 As a result, $^1S_0$ pairing gap $\Delta_{^1S_0}\ll E_{\rm F}$ can be strongly suppressed by $h$~\cite{PhysRevC.93.015802}.

 In such a dilute region, the low-energy nucleon-nucleon phase shift shown in Fig.~\ref{fig:1} is important.
 One can see that $^1S_0$ channel is dominant at low energies ($E_{\rm lab}\lesssim 150$~MeV where $E_{\rm lab}$ is the laboratory kinetic energy).
 However, suppose that dilute neutron matter is polarized due to the strong magnetic field, the dominant attractive interactions turn to be the triplet $P$-wave channels, that is, $^3P_0$ and $^3P_2$.
-Interestingly, the $^3P_0$ channel can be a leading contribution near the drip density ($E_{\rm lab}\lesssim 10$~MeV corresponding to $E_{\rm F}\lesssim h$ for the pairing near the Fermi surface), in contrast to the core region of neutron stars ($E_{\rm lab}\gesim 150$~MeV corresponding to $E_{\rm F}\gg h$) where the $^3P_2$ channel is relevant.
+Interestingly, the $^3P_0$ channel can be a leading contribution near the drip density ($E_{\rm lab}\lesssim 100$~MeV as shown in Fig.~\ref{fig:1}) in contrast to the core region of neutron stars ($E_{\rm lab}\gesim 150$~MeV corresponding to $E_{\rm F}\gg h$) where the $^3P_2$ channel is relevant~\cite{PhysRevC.104.045803}.

 In this work, we theoretically explore the possibility of $^3P_0$ neutron superfluid in dilute spin-polarized neutron matter, which may be relevant to the crust region near the neutron drip line under the strong magnetic field.
 First, we consider the possible ground-state phase diagram in terms of the magnetic field and the neutron density.
 Because we are interested in the dilute regime where the low-energy universality is relevant, we utilize the recent theoretical results of strongly interacting Fermi gases near the unitary limit~\cite{BCS-BEC,STRINATI20181,OHASHI2020103739} to characterize $^1S_0$ superfluid properties with largely negative scattering length $a=-18.5$~fm.
 In such a way, we identify the possible spin-polarized regime at zero temperature.
 Moreover, we develop the mean-field framework of $^3P_0$ neutron superfluid.
 The separable interaction is employed to reproduce the $^3P_0$ scattering amplitude.
 Finally, we predict the critical temperature of $^3P_0$ superfluid as a function of a spin-polarized neutron density.